arunpatala/captcha.irctc/README.md

 #Update

-Using the residual networks which won the Imagenet challenge and some data augmentation improves the captcha accuracy to 98%.
+Using the residual networks (34 layers deep) which won the Imagenet challenge and some data augmentation improves the captcha accuracy to 98%.
 I have added the relevant code.
+Run mainr.lua or mainaug.lua.

 #Demo